Abhinavcode13/custom-apiserver-metrics/README.md

 ## Overview

 This project provides a Node.js Express API server with customer and product management functionality.
 The server includes comprehensive monitoring using Prometheus for metrics collection and Grafana for visualization.
-This is perfect for learning about API development and modern monitoring practices.

 ## Features

 - **RESTful API**: Standard CRUD operations for customers and products
 - **Express.js**: Fast, unopinionated web framework for Node.js
 - **Prometheus Integration**: Metrics collection for monitoring key performance indicators
-- **Grafana Dashboards**: Beautiful visualizations of API performance metrics
+- **Grafana Dashboards**: Visualizations of API performance metrics
 - **Docker Compose**: Easy setup of the entire stack with a single command
 - **Metrics Collection**: Track request rates, latency, error rates, and business operations